AdaLollA/HnB-Automation/1 - Lecture/Lecture Iris/Lecture 7/ReadMe.md

 The presentations were kind of nice - you got to see a lot of what's possible to do over just one weekend, though it was really very stressful to do the whole project + video in such a short time.
 A lot of interesting ideas also from our colleagues.
 The feedback to the project itself can be found in [Lecture 6](../Lecture%206%20-%20Project/ReadMe.md).

 I especially liked the idea of group 3 a lot, who automated the whole morning routine.
 Also their video was probably the best.
 The video of the last group was also not bad, but it didn't feel like really a person going through the day - so not that much of a user story.

+**Short Overall Impression of Course**
+For me, the course was very stressful.
+I felt like I could have learned a lot more especially about the electronics part of the course if there would have been more time.
+Also some of the parts felt like a bit of a waste of time, especially considering the short time we had.
+One part f.e. was the presentations on the different protocols, which didn't really help me gain any knowledge but took lots of time.